WencesKipsang/Task-ManagementRaedME/README.md

    Click on Clone Project.
    ![clone](/images/clone.png)

-3. Once the project has been successfully cloned, Navigate to the project folder.
-   Right Click on pom.xml > Click Maven>Sync Project.
+3. Once the project has been successfully cloned, Navigate to the project folder and Right Click on pom.xml > Click Maven>Sync Project.

    ![sync project](/images/Syncpom.png)

 4. Find application.properties file under the src folder>resources and add your postgreSQL DB_USERNAME & PASSWORD
    ![aplication properties](/images/editapplicationpropertise.png)
 5. Open the TaskmanagementApplication.java and click run the project.